minorua/Qgis2threejs/docs/data_structure.md

 - Vector layers either inline features in a block or reference external block JSON by URL.
 - DEM layers send grid elevation data per block (raw bytes via URL, base64, or preview binary), or clipped triangle meshes.
 - Materials and models are pre-declared per layer body and referenced by index in features/blocks.
-- Optional `animation.groups` may be included at the scene level.
+- Optional `animation.tracks` may be included at the scene level.

 ## Scene JSON